 This essay will analyse this issue using the examples from Canada, Australia and Rwanda to demonstrate points and support arguments.

-If you need further help with your introductions, check this tutorial.
+If you need further help with your introductions, check our writing task 2 tutorial.

 It is undeniable that ___(insert problem from question)___ is one of the most challenging issues in the western world.

-Useful Phrase 2 – best for body paragraphs (opinions)
+2. A Phrase best for body paragraphs showing opinions

 When injecting an opposing thought, instead of using only “However,” you can use: